PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/DesignPatterns/DanielAgostinho/DesignPatterns.md

     - `private static PermissionsResolverManager instance` : Singleton instance.
     - `public static void initialize(Plugin plugin)` : Initializes the singleton instance.
     - `public static boolean isInitialized()` : Checks if the class is initialized.
+    - `public static PermissionsResolverManager getInstance()` : Returns the singleton instance.
+    - `protected PermissionsResolverManager(Plugin plugin)` : Constructor that initializes the singleton instance.

 ## 4. Discussion:

-This implementation demonstrates the **Singleton pattern** by ensuring that only one instance of `PermissionsResolverManager` exists throughout the application.
+This implementation demonstrates the \*\*Singleton pattern\*\* by ensuring that only one instance of `PermissionsResolverManager` exists throughout the application.
 The `PermissionsResolverManager` class contains a private static variable `instance` that holds the single instance of the class.
 The `initialize` method checks if the instance is already created using the `isInitialized` method, and if not, it creates a new instance.
+The `getInstance` method provides access to the single instance, throwing an exception if it has not been initialized.
+The protected constructor `PermissionsResolverManager` ensures that the class cannot be instantiated from outside.
 This prevents the creation of multiple instances and ensures that the same instance is used across the application.
 This design pattern is useful for managing shared resources or configurations in a centralized manner.

 # Design Pattern 2 (Adapter)